Certifying VA Educational Benefits

 5. Veterans, active servicemembers, Guard and Reserve, and survivors and dependents must request official transcripts (high school or equivalent, college, College Level Examination Program, or Defense Activity for Non-Traditional Education Support test results) to be sent directly to Montgomery Community College Admissions Office from all other educational institutions attended.
 Within two-to-three weeks after you apply for or transfer VA benefits, you will normally receive a letter from VA informing you that they have received your application and are processing it.

-6. Approximately 45 – 60 days (sometimes longer, depending on the workload at the Regional Processing Office in Atlanta ) after your application has been submitted, you will receive two copies of a letter from the VA entitled “Certificate of Eligibility.”
+6. Approximately 45 – 60 days (sometimes longer, depending on the workload at the Regional Processing Office in Buffalo ) after your application has been submitted, you will receive two copies of a letter from the VA entitled “Certificate of Eligibility.”
 Copy Number 2 is for the VA Certifying Official at Montgomery Community College for inclusion in your VA file.

 7. Upon receipt of an official letter of acceptance from Montgomery Community College, a copy must be submitted to the VA Certifying Official at Montgomery Community College and a consultion made with him/her prior to registration to ensure transcripts and other necessary paperwork has been entered into your file.
 The VA Certifying Official will aid you in ensuring your courses match your degree program.
 It is ultimately your responsibility to follow the approved courses listed for your degree program.
 Certification cannot take place until after you are successfully enrolled in classes.